Geography of Malaysia: Extreme points

 The southernmost point of Malaysia is located in the district of Serian in Sarawak.
-Tanjung Piai on the southern tip of Johor is the southernmost point in Peninsular, and thus of the whole of continental Eurasia.
-The easternmost point is found on the tip of Dent Peninsular in Lahad Datu district in Sabah.
+Tanjung Piai on the southern tip of Johor is the southernmost point of the Malay Peninsula, and thus of the whole of continental Eurasia.
+The easternmost point is found on the tip of Dent Peninsula in Lahad Datu district in Sabah.
 The northernmost point is found on the northern tip of Banggi Island.
-The westernmost point is Perak Island, a sandstone rock which is part of Kedah state that rises at the center of Strait of Malacca.
+The westernmost point is Perak Island, a sandstone rock which is part of Kedah state that rises at the center of the Strait of Malacca.

 Bodies of water

 Between Peninsular Malaysia and East Malaysia is the South China Sea, the largest body of water around Malaysia.
-Facing the western coast of Peninsular Malaysia there is the Straits of Malacca towards the south, and the Andaman Sea towards the north.
+Facing the western coast of Peninsular Malaysia is the Strait of Malacca towards the south, and the Andaman Sea towards the north.
 The Strait of Malacca, lying between Sumatra and Peninsular Malaysia, is arguably the most important shipping lane in the world.
 These seas are marginal seas of the Indian Ocean.

 Off the east coast of Peninsular Malaysia is the South China Sea, while a small part in the north lies within the Gulf of Thailand.
 These form part of the marginal seas of the Pacific Ocean.
-The Straits of Johor off the south of Peninsular acts as a maritime border of Malaysia and Singapore.
-In East Malaysia, the western coasts of Sabah and Sarawak faces the South China Sea.
+The Straits of Johor off the south of Peninsular Malaysia acts as the maritime border of Malaysia and Singapore.
+In East Malaysia, the western coasts of Sabah and Sarawak face the South China Sea.
 The northeast coast of Sabah faces the Sulu Sea, while the southeast coast of Sabah faces the Celebes Sea.

 Malaysia claims 12 nm (22 km) as its territorial waters, which extend into the Coral Triangle.
 It also has an exclusive economic zone of 334671 km2 based on 200 m nautical miles from its coastal baseline.
 Malaysia claims 200 m in the depth of the continental shelf or to the depth of exploration within the area below the South China Sea known as Sundaland.
-The territorial claim for the Straits of Malacca is shared between Malaysia and Indonesia in accordance to a treaty signed in 1970 known as the Treaty Between the Republic of Indonesia and Malaysia on Determination of boundary Lines of Territorial Waters of the two Nations at the Strait of Malacca.
+The territorial claim for the Strait of Malacca is shared between Malaysia and Indonesia in accordance to a treaty signed in 1970 known as the Treaty Between the Republic of Indonesia and Malaysia on Determination of boundary Lines of Territorial Waters of the two Nations at the Strait of Malacca.